Mental Health Facilities Salinas, CA

 Youth Services - 33.2 miles from Salinas, CA

 Youth Services is a mental health clinic in Santa Cruz, California, located at 380 Encinal Street, Suite 200, 95060.
 Youth Services offers outpatient treatment.
-Youth Services provides trauma therapy, cognitive behavioral therapy and individual psychotherapy to children / adolescents and young adults.
+Youth Services provides couples/family therapy, cognitive behavioral therapy and trauma therapy to young adults and children / adolescents.
 Youth Services also supports people requiring dual diagnosis treatment.
-Some other services provided by Youth Services include case management, psychosocial rehabilitation services and family psychoeducation.
+Some other services provided by Youth Services include suicide prevention services, psychosocial rehabilitation services and family psychoeducation.

 Learn More